c3g/GenPipes_Docs/docs/source/user_guide/pipelines/gp_hicseq.rst

 **Hi-C**

 The Hi-C pipeline, selected using the "-t hic" parameter, starts by trimming adapters and low quality bases.
 It then maps the reads to a reference genome using `HiCUP`_.
 HiCUP first truncates chimeric reads, maps reads to the genome, then it filters Hi-C artifacts and removes read duplicates.
 Samples from different lanes are merged and a tag directory is created by Homer, which is also used to produce the interaction matrices and compartments.
-TopDom is used to predict topologically associating domains (TADs) and homer is used to identify significant interactions.
+TopDom is used to predict topologically associating domains (TADs) and Homer is used to identify significant interactions.

 **Hi-C capture**